Two weeks in Portugal: our complete itinerary and tips

 This was the ultimate luxury of the trip!
 You know that moment when you combine “I deserve this” with “you only live once”?

-Well, that’s how we ended up spending two nights at the incredible, sensational, absolutely spectacular Torre de Palma Wine Hotel..
-And let me tell you — it was worth every single cent.
-Honestly, I think it might be the most luxurious hotel I’ve ever stayed in (#frugallife).
+This resulted in two nights at the incredible, amazing, absolutely wonderful Torre de Palma Wine Hotel.
+It was worth every single euro spent.
+I think it was the most elegant hotel I’ve ever stayed in (and that’s saying a lot for someone who’s usually quite thrifty).

-Nestled in the heart of Alentejo, in Monforte, this historic property is surrounded by vineyards and olive groves, making our two-night stay at Torre de Palma feel like a vacation within a vacation.
-The décor blends Portuguese charm with a timeless rustic-chic vibe, the food is divine, and the wines?
-Simply unforgettable.
-The stay includes a winery tour and bicycles to explore the region.
+Located in the heart of the Alentejo, in Monforte, on a historic estate surrounded by vineyards and olive groves, the two nights we spent at Torre de Palma were a true “vacation within the vacation.”
+The décor blends Portuguese touches with timeless rustic-chic style, the food is divine, and the wines are beyond words.
+The stay includes a visit to the winery and bicycles to explore the area.

 Since staying there, I’ve recommended this hotel to two close friends, and both loved it.
 If it fits your budget, go for it — you won’t regret it!